Abandoned Mine and Quarry Accidents Claim Several Lives per Year

 Underground mines are especially dangerous.
-They are dark inside, have loose rocks on the walls and roof, there can be deep shafts and tunnels concealed by rotten wood covers.
-Underground mines are often used as homes by bats, bears, snakes and other dangerous animals.
-Stay out.
+They are dark inside, have loose rocks on the walls and roof, and there can be deep shafts and tunnels concealed by rotten wood covers.
+Underground mines are often used as homes by bats, bears, snakes, and other dangerous animals.

 People of All Ages Are Killed

 Abandoned mine accidents claim the lives of people of all ages.
-Children sometimes enter mines without supervision and adults sometimes take children with them when entering an abandoned mine site.
-The table in the right column shows the age distribution of abandoned and inactive mine deaths.
+Children sometimes enter mines without supervision, and adults sometimes take children with them when entering an abandoned mine site.
+A table on this page shows the age distribution of abandoned and inactive mine deaths.
 Most victims are young and die by drowning.
 Older victims die from a variety of causes.

 If You Know of An Abandoned Mine...